sosuisen/javafx-property-support/README.md

 1. 🏃‍➡️ Move the cursor over a "new ClassName()" expression.
 - THe class must be in the javafx.scene.* packages.
 - The class name must be a canonical name or resolved through an import.
+- Cannot generate builder class if a class has no setXXX methods.

 <img src="images/builder_01.png" width="200">